What Is A Pyrolytic Oven? (& Are They A Must Have?)

 Similarly, the door is designed so that the outside doesn’t get too hot, and even when the function has finished, the door will stay locked until the residual heat has cooled to a certain temperature that is safe to open.

 Obviously, the door will get somewhat hot from the process so you should still avoid touching it while in operation.
 However, it won’t be as extreme as the inside temperature.
 This makes it safer in case children or pets accidentally touch the oven door.

 However, while these safety features are great, there are some things I would recommend doing and taking into consideration when using the self-cleaning function on a pyrolytic oven.

 Firstly, make sure you have plenty of time to perform the function, as it can take 3 or more hours.
 Also, only perform this while you are at home so you can keep an eye on things.
 I wouldn’t advise turning it on and then leaving the house.

 When the process is in operation, I would recommend that you open any nearby windows and/or have your extractor (cooker hood) running on low to help remove any smoke and smells produced during the self-cleaning cycle.

-Pyrolytic ovens are becoming more and more popular, with most manufactures now introducing the function to certain models within their ranges.
+Pyrolytic ovens are becoming more and more popular, with most manufacturers now introducing the function to more models within their ranges.